-The present systematic review mainly revealed: 1.
-An increasing number of publications reporting the findings of clinical studies on the topic of soft-tissue augmentation in the context of implant therapy over the past 10 years; 2.
-The most common study type was RCT performed in a university setting; 3.
-Clinical outcome measures were the most frequently reported outcomes overall; 4.
-The most frequently reported primary outcomes were facial mucosa thickness and facial keratinized mucosa width, followed by facial mucosal margin position (recession) and supracrestal tissue height changes.
+The present systematic review mainly revealed the following: (1) An increasing number of publications reported the findings of clinical studies on the topic of soft tissue augmentation in the context of implant therapy over the past 10 years.
+(2) The most common study type was RCT performed at a university setting.
+(3) Clinical outcome measures were the most frequently reported outcomes overall.
+(4) The most frequently reported primary outcomes were facial mucosa thickness and facial KMW, followed by facial mucosal margin position (recession) and STH changes.

-The increase in the number of investigations in peri-implant softtissue augmentation in the past decade is likely because of two main reasons: (1) The recognition of the critical role of the peri-implant soft tissues in the maintenance of peri-implant health and the enhancement of esthetic outcomes in implant therapy and (2) The emergence of soft-tissue graft substitutes as an alternative to autogenous grafts.
+The increase in the number of investigations in peri-implant soft tissue augmentation in the past decade is likely due to two main reasons: (1) the recognition of the critical role of the peri-implant soft tissues in the maintenance of peri-implant health and the enhancement of aesthetic outcomes in implant therapy, and (2) the emergence of soft tissue graft substitutes as an alternative to autogenous grafts.